Questa, New Mexico: History

+Mexican independence from Spain in 1821 resulted in a more tolerant attitude toward Americans by the New Mexican government.
+By 1829, Rio Colorado had been resettled, mostly by Hispanics but also by a few French/Americans.

+The New Mexican government encouraged settlement on its frontiers by land grants to Mexican citizens (which included many of Anglo and French descent).
+Large grants of land were made to prospective settlers in 1836 and 1841 and the town of San Antonio del Rio Colorado was legally established in 1842.

-Even then, the threat of Indian raids was considerable.
-The location of the incipient village at the confluence of the rivers and astride the ancient trade, raiding, and hunting routes, made resource-based conflict between cultures inevitable.
-Additionally, the village location blocked access to certain historic clay and pigment quarries of great ceremonial importance to the Taos tribe.
+New Mexico became part of the United States after the Mexican-American War from 1846 to 1848.
+Indian raids in the area continued until the 1860s.
+The location of the village astride ancient trade, raiding, and hunting routes, made resource-based conflict between cultures inevitable.
+Additionally, the village location blocked access to certain historic clay and pigment quarries of ceremonial importance to the Taos tribe.
 This continued conflict led to the village being repeatedly abandoned.
 Spanish, Mexican, and eventually American soldiers detailed to defend the beleaguered settlement frequently expressed great frustration with their posting.

 The names of two prominent peaks overlooking the village of Questa, Flag Mountain and Sentinel Peak, refer to the practice during this period of stationing watchmen on these high points to warn the village of approaching war parties.

 The village, nearly from the beginning, was of mixed blood; the surnames Lafore or Laforet, Ledoux, and LaCome reflect the names of French or French-Canadian trappers who settled in the area after arriving in search of otter and beaver.
 New Mexico territory license records list Auguste Lacome as residing in the area as a trader with the surrounding Native Americans.
 The common surname Rael may also reflect the influence of Jewish immigrants arriving after being expelled from Spain.
 The village had a reputation for being contentious and requiring disproportionate effort to police; records show that viceregal intervention was frequently required to settle property disputes.